Bedminster, Bristol: History

 Between 1804 and 1809 the New Cut was excavated through the northern part of the parish from Temple Meads to Hotwells, providing a new course for the River Avon, enabling the original course to be held at a constant level so that shipping could stay afloat in Bristol Harbour, now known as the Floating Harbour.
 In addition to removing the tides, the new cut also helped with reducing silting in the harbour.
-It is now the boundary between Bedminster and the City centre.

 In 1840 the shipbuilder Acramans, Morgan and Co opened the Bedminster Yard on the New Cut, to build a number of steam ships including two large vessels for the Royal Mail Steam Packet Company, the 2,000 tonne Avon and Severn in 1842.
 In 1862 John Payne Ltd took over the yard, then known as the Vauxhall Yard, and continued to build coastal cargo ships, and small craft such as tugs.
 They closed in 1925, and the site was taken over by Bristol Metal Welding and Spraying Company, who are still in business there today.

 The population of Bedminster increased rapidly, from 3,000 in 1801 to 78,000 in 1884, mostly as a result of the coalfield and industries such as smelting, tanneries, glue-works, paint and glass factories.
 In the 1880s two major employers moved there – E. S. & A. Robinson (paper bag manufacturers) and W.D. & H.O.
 Wills (cigarette and cigar makers).
 The population overflowed to Windmill Hill, Totterdown, Southville, the Chessels and Bedminster Down.
-During this time, churches, public houses, shops and businesses were built, some of which still survive.
+During this time, churches, pubs, shops and businesses were built, some of which still survive.

 Victoria Park was laid out at the north of Bedminster in the late 1880s to provide recreational facilities for the new housing development.
+Bedminster Town Hall was erected in 1891.

 In World War II, Bedminster was one of several areas of Bristol that were heavily bombed during the Bristol Blitz.
 Post-war town planning relocated most of the heavy industry to the rural areas to the south of the parish, and new estates grew up in Withywood, Hartcliffe and Highridge.